 Moving onto next subject, food.
 We ate here like nowhere else in Mexico.
 Very big portions, great quality and really good prices.
-You must try Mole Poblano, a sauce containing chillies and chocolate among others spices and mostly served with turkey.
+You must try a Mole Poblano, a sauce containing chillies and chocolate among others spices and mostly served with turkey.
 Other great dish is Chiles en Nogada, this is mince meat with spices and fruits inside a poblano chile topped with walnut cream sauce and pomegranate seeds.

 For more information about Puebla, check Wikipedia and Wikitravel websites, as for Cholula this Wikipedia and Wikitravel.
 Mexico’s currency is the Mexican Peso (MXN, MEX$ or $).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change.

-What to see and do in Puebla:
+What to see and do in Puebla

 -Cathedral Built between 1575 and 1640, has two of the tallest church towers in Mexico.